idiotboxai/recon_bash_file/README.md

-# VIBE - RECON BASH TOOL FOR HACKERS
+# VIBE - RECON BASH Tool
 A bash file with option for using multiples tools and automation for hacking and collecting information of the target organisation.